Decision Making with Uncertainty#

 \[ E\{Loss(z^{*})\} = \int_{-\infty}^{\infty} \text{Loss}(z - z^*) \cdot f_z(z) \, dz \]

-1. make decision that minimizes loss
+1. make the decision that minimizes loss

 Illustration of expect loss calculated for three estimates, given the loss function (above) and the distribution of uncertainty for the estimate, \(z^{*}\) (below).